 Step 2: Choose your cloud environment

-A single cloud environment is created by using the single cloud provider to serve any apps or services that the company decides to migrate to the cloud.
+A single cloud environment is created by using the single cloud provider to serve any apps or services the company decides to migrate to the cloud.

 Single cloud environments can utilize either public or private clouds, using whichever one better serves their current and future needs.

 The different types of the cloud may be used for various tasks to achieve best-of-breed results or to reduce vendor lock-in.
-This reflects the growing acknowledgment that not all clouds are created equal which are Marketing and Sales,
+This reflects the growing acknowledgment that not all clouds are created equal, which are Marketing and Sales,

-For example, likely have different needs than Software Development or Research & Development, and various cloud solutions can meet those requirements more effectively.
+For example, they likely have different needs than Software Development or Research & Development, and various cloud solutions can meet those requirements more effectively.

 Step 3: Migrate applications and data and review

-The data transfers from its local data center or VPS to the public cloud, an enterprise also has several options.
+The data transfers from its local data center or VPS to the public cloud; an enterprise also has several options.

 These include the use of the

-- Public internet
+- Public Internet